Asco (art collective): Herrón, Valdez's and Gronk's contributions

 In contrast to the specificity of Gamboa's contributions, Herrón's contributions focus on the broader conditions of life in the barrio, namely the environment of violence and poverty and the suffering it imposes.
 His work is characterized by a level of abstraction which produces imagery that is frequently dark, pessimistic, and grotesque.
 His influences extend from die Neue Sachlichkeit and German Expressionism to Surrealism.

 Valdez contributed a number of drawings to the first issues and by the final issue of Regeneración she expanded her work to combine ink drawing with collage, performance, photography, and texts.
 Many of her mixed media collages and photographs address the representation of femininity and self in terms of performativity.

 Gronk's drawings were described as "broodingly implicit with dream-sexual connotations."

 Performance art and No Movies

-During the 1970s Gamboa, Gronk, Herron, and Valdez collaborated on numerous projects which addressed contemporary popular culture and specifically the media.
+During the 1970s Gamboa, Gronk, Herrón, and Valdez collaborated on numerous projects which addressed contemporary popular culture and specifically the media.